Pinoy Big Brother: All In: Week 5

 Big Brother tasked the regular, teen, and celebrity housemates to rank another group from the most important to the least important housemate.
 The celebrities ranked the regulars; the teens ranked the celebrities; and the regulars ranked the teens.
 After the nomination night, Fourth, Michele, and Maris decided after a debate by Vickie, Manolo, and Jane that the teens were the least important group of housemates; due to this Big Brother made the teens serve as servants to the regular and celebrity housemates.
 They will also be the only ones to do the household chores.
-The BBN nomination system was temporarily stopped for the third nomination night.
+The BBN nomination system was no longer used from the third nomination night onward.
 In the live nomination night, Jacob, Jane and Maris were declared nominees for eviction.
 The teens immediately started with their chores on Day 30.
 Vickie, Jayme, Jacob, Michele, Alex, and Aina, who committed lapel violations, were not allowed to lie down on any furniture or on the floor for 24 hours.

 Manolo, Vickie, and Jane were appointed leaders of the new weekly task, Lapislide, with a goal of making towers out of 15,000 sharpened pencils and rolling a ball into it so that it shoots into a small ring.
 Vickie decided that the teen housemates will be the first to do the task.
 Big Brother prohibited the housemates from using the couch after Fifth was made by Daniel to exercise on it.
 Jayme was prohibited from entering in the activity area that day because she wrote using one of the pencils.
 Fourth and Aina, who were late in entering the activity area, returned to the house; but since they sat on the couch, all housemates were not allowed to sit except for the teens.
 The six lapel violators were each given a wooden chair on Day 31.
 They can sit only on this chair and this should not be separated from their body.
 This punishment was later revoked.
 Daniel was allowed earlier by Big Brother to become a servant in order to help the teens.